 Skip to main content

-making bread at home
+Making bread at home

-Eduardo Loyola Paternina / EyeEm/Getty Images
+Eduardo Loyola Paternina / EyeEm / Getty Images

 But even though baking bread is overall a simple process — with most basic recipes requiring just a handful of ingredients that most people would have on hand or can easily get — it can still be a daunting task for some people due to all the variables of dealing with a living thing (yes, yeast is alive!) that reacts, responds, and grows right before your eyes.
 The world of bread is vast: There are so many different ways to experiment.
 For those who love trying new things and seeing what happens, it’s a glorious, fermented adventure, especially for sourdough fanatics who are constantly tweaking ratios, ingredients, temperatures, and techniques.
 For others, it can be a bit intimidating.
-But since sourdough seems to be most people’s bread of choice for baking right now, we thought we’d give it a go and wanted to find a beginner-friendly rendition to start off with.
+But since sourdough seems to be most people’s bread of choice for baking, we thought we’d give it a go and wanted to find a beginner-friendly rendition to start off with.

-making bread at home
+Making bread at home - kneading dough

 The Perfect Loaf

-Sourdough Starter
+Sourdough starter

 (By Maurizio Leo from the award-winning baking blog The Perfect Loaf)